what exactly does “boys will be boys” mean?

 does it mean that boys have an innate tendency towards violence? because, that saying is often heard after someone sees boys playing roughly, mischievously or violently. nobody ever says the same about girls.

 dear hubby and i have a rule about certain toys not being welcome in our home, basically guns and swords. guns scare me, a lot, and i don’t think they are an appropriate toy for my boys to play with. from all of the reading we did on this, and there is TONS of stuff out there, our decision was a natural extension of our (parenting) values. we are pacifists, our kids don’t have water guns and don’t wear anything camo; both are very conscious choices we have made for our children.
-My sister allows her children to use a bb gun (only when supervised), her kids are a lot older than mine and I can see her point of view that it’s useful to have a bb gun for protection.
+My sister allows her children to use a bb gun (only when supervised), with the best shoulder holsters reviewed to help her kids understand how to handle guns safely, be it bb guns or live rounds.
+Her kids are a lot older than mine and I can see her point of view that it’s useful to have a bb gun for protection.
 We are not against pretend games or imaginative play where violence is a major player.

 kids, including our boys, want to push boundaries, feel powerful, and yearn to discover their own world view, and if violence is a part of that play and exploration, i think that’s ok.